infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 ---

-## Other perceivable guidelines

-This section includes guidelines that may not apply to the Android platform or fall under the mobile team’s responsibilities.
-However, please keep in mind that these guidelines still need to be met.

-- [WCAG 1.4.3 Contrast (Minimum) - Level AA](https://www.w3.org/WAI/WCAG22/quickref/#contrast-minimum) - This guideline completely depends on the accessible design

----

 ### Orientation (WCAG 1.3.4 - Level AA)

 The application is designed to work in portrait and landscape orientations, without being limited to just one, unless a particular orientation is necessary.